Jameela Jamil: 2009–2015: Early media career

-Jamil stated in an NPR interview that she was working as a teacher when she was discovered by a producer at a bar and asked to audition as a presenter.
-She also said she applied to be a presenter via email after seeing a T4 (youth slot of British free-to-air Channel 4) job advertisement.
-Jamil appeared on Music Zone on E4, the youth channel owned by Channel Four, towards the end of 2008.
+Jamil said in an NPR interview that she was working as a teacher when she was discovered by a producer at a bar and asked to audition as a presenter.
+She also said she applied to be a presenter by email after seeing a T4 (youth slot of British free-to-air Channel 4) job advertisement.
+Jamil appeared on Music Zone on E4, the digital / free to view entertainment channel owned by Channel Four, toward the end of 2008.
 She then began presenting at Channel 4's youth slot T4 in 2009.
-In January 2009, when the previous presenter Alexa Chung left the morning TV show Freshly Squeezed, Jamil succeeded her as co-host, alongside Nick Grimshaw.
+In January 2009, when the previous presenter, Alexa Chung, left the morning TV show Freshly Squeezed, Jamil succeeded her as co-host, alongside Nick Grimshaw.
 In 2010, Jamil presented The Closet, an online fashion advice show on the social networking site Bebo produced by Twenty Twenty.

 Jamil also started working as an event DJ in 2010.
-She has stated that her first show was at Elton John's birthday party, where she says she was invited to DJ because she lied about having prior experience.
-In subsequent interviews and social media, she stated that she worked as a DJ for eight years, after studying music for six years on a music scholarship.
+She has said that her first show was at Elton John's birthday party, where she says she was invited to DJ because she lied about having prior experience.
+In subsequent interviews and social media, she said she worked as a DJ for eight years, after studying music for six years on a music scholarship.

-From 2011 to 2014 she wrote a column for Company, the women's monthly magazine.
-In January 2012, Jamil replaced June Sarpong as the host of the reality show Playing It Straight, in which a group of gay men lie about their sexuality and compete with a group of straight men for a woman's affections in order to try to win money.
+From 2011 to 2014 she wrote a column for the women's monthly magazine Company.
+In January 2012, Jamil replaced June Sarpong as host of the reality show Playing It Straight, in which a group of gay men lie about their sexuality and compete with a group of straight men for a woman's affections to win money.
 In June 2012, Jamil collaborated with Very to debut her first fashion collection.
-At the end of 2012 Jamil became the radio host of The Official Chart, and was co-host of The Official Chart Update alongside Scott Mills on BBC Radio 1.
+At the end of 2012, she became the radio host of The Official Chart and co-host of The Official Chart Update alongside Scott Mills on BBC Radio 1.
 Jamil made radio history, becoming the first sole female presenter of the BBC Radio 1 Chart show.